sagemath/sagewiki_to_gh-2022-10-10/days6/sprint.md

  * (wstein) R Python expect interface

- * (wstein) Redo all the "edwards coord" proofs in Sage instead of Magma.
-See email to sagedays6, along with http://hyperelliptic.org/EFD/edwards.html
+ * (wstein) [:/edwards: Redo all the "edwards coord" proofs in Sage instead of Magma.]

  * (wstein) ATLAS into Sage on Linux.